 CBD has shown promise in significantly reducing and treating anxiety including those in children with post-traumatic stress disorder or PTSD.
 Additionally, this link: https://www.psychiatry.org/patients-families/ptsd/what-is-ptsd provides more information on PTSD and its symptoms.

 Secondly, CBD is used to treat and reduce pain.
-Some studies show that CBD or the non-psychoactive compound of the cannabis or marijuana plant could provide pain relief for chronic pain and has anti-inflammatory properties and can even be used as an ointment to reduce scarring and skin disease inflammation.
+Some studies show that CBD or the non-psychoactive compound of the cannabis or marijuana plant could provide pain relief for chronic pain.
+Also, has anti-inflammatory properties and can even be used as an ointment to reduce scarring and skin disease inflammation.

-Nerves that detect pain contain receptors for cannabinoids and cannabinoids appear to block nerve pain in animals according to studies and experiments conducted.
-Several studies have also shown that CBD can help treat and reduce pain in individuals with arthritis and multiple sclerosis or MS.
+Nerves that detect pain contain receptors for cannabinoids.
+Also, cannabinoids appear to block nerve pain in animals.
+According to studies and experiments conducted.
+Several studies have also shown that CBD can help treat.
+Also, reduce pain in individuals with arthritis and multiple sclerosis or MS.

 Third, recent studies have shown a link between CBD and benefits to the heart and the circulatory system since it can lower blood pressure.
 When you have high blood pressure the heart and blood vessels are consistently working at a higher pace and force but with less efficiency.

 A study has found that CBD may have vasodilatory effects in humans and may improve blood flow because it widens the blood vessels.
 Another study found that CBD may lower the blood pressure of those who are at rest and those under stress.
 High blood pressure may lead to chest pain, heart attacks, and stroke.